Financial-Times/origami/MIGRATION.md

 ```

-The configuration parameter `no_send` has been removed, it has been replaced by the configuration parameter `test`.
-Set `test` to `true` to turn send events in test mode.
+The configuration parameter `no_send` has been removed, it has been replaced by a configuration parameter named `test`.
+The events will be sent but will be marked as test events, which Spoor will ignore.
 ```diff
 -tracking.init({
 -	no_send: true